-- Across the state, it is no surprise that single person households had a tougher time than others finding affordable and appropriate housing.
-In particular: - Young people receiving Youth Allowance, single jobseekers on Newstart and single parents receiving Newstart have the least choice of affordable and appropriate properties. - For these households looking to spend up to 30% of their income on rent, there were no affordable and appropriate properties in southern Tasmania.
-There was only 1 affordable and appropriate property for a single jobseeker and 1 for a single parent receiving Newstart in the north of Tasmania. - Only by exposing themselves to rental stress (i.e. spending between 30 and 45% of their income on rent) did appropriate properties become available for these groups in the south of Tasmania.
+- Reflecting the state's average, single person households had a tougher time than others finding affordable and appropriate housing in northern Tasmania.
+In particular: - O Young people receiving Youth Allowance, single jobseekers on Newstart and single parents receiving Newstart have the least choice of affordable and appropriate properties. - There were no affordable and appropriate properties in northern Tasmania for young people on Youth Allowance.
+There was only 1 affordable and appropriate property for a single jobseeker and 1 for a single parent receiving Newstart. - o Only by exposing themselves to rental stress (i.e. spending between 30 and 45% of their income on rent) did appropriate properties become available for these groups in the north of Tasmania.
 But the potential choice was still very limited.
-For young people, this only opened up an additional 12 properties in each of south and north Tasmania. - For these groups, the potential need to stretch their budgets into extreme rental stress (spending 50% or more of income on rent) is high.
+For young people, this only opened up an additional 12 properties in north Tasmania. - o For these groups, the possibility of needing to stretch their budgets into extreme rental stress (spending 50% or more of income on rent) is high.